Muon Optimizes Under Spectral Norm Constraints: Convergence analysis of

-We remark that the feasible region $\ball$ has nonempty interior, so Slater's condition holds.
+\begin{remark} The feasible region $\ball$ has nonempty interior, so Slater's condition holds.
 This implies that the KKT conditions are necessary for optimality, and under the additional assumption that $\calF$ is convex, the KKT conditions also become sufficient for optimality.
-In this case, Theorem \ref{thm:kkt_stochastic} shows that \muon{} converges to an optimal solution of \eqref{eq:constrained}.
+In this case, Theorem \ref{thm:kkt_stochastic} shows that the algorithm converges to the set of optimal solutions of \eqref{eq:constrained}. \end{remark}